Macrometacorp/docs/docs/cep/query-guide/functions/core/coalesce.md

 FROM fooStream;
 ```

-This query selects records from the `fooStream` collection and uses the `COALESCE` function to return the first non-null value among the provided values (NULL, NULL, NULL).
+This query selects records from the `fooStream` and uses the `COALESCE` function to return the first non-null value among the provided values (NULL, NULL, NULL).
 In this case, all values are null, so the `COALESCE` function returns NULL.
 The result is aliased as `value` and inserted into the `barStream`.

 Essentially, this query processes records in the `fooStream` and creates new records in the `barStream` with a constant `value` field set to NULL.